solita/solita.github.com/_posts/2019-08-05-my-own-summer-neural-network.md

 author: juhofriman
 excerpt: As a summer vacation experiment, I made a simple game and tried to teach an AI to play the game purely on visual input.
 It turned out to be one of the most fun and educational project I have ever done.
 tags:
-- Neural Networks
+- Neural network
-- Machine Learning
+- Machine learning
-- Deep Learning
+- Deep learning
 - TensorFlow
 - AI
 ---